junior-ales/billbo/README.md

 - Install postgres: brew install postgres
 - Create this directory: mkdir /tmp/billbo
-- Initialize the db: psql -d billbo -a -f resources/init_db.sql The migrations run automatically when you start the app.
+- Initialize the db: psql -d billbo -a -f resources/init_db.sql
+- Copy the db-env config into the root: cp resources/.db-env .lein-env The migrations run automatically when you start the app.

 How to run: